bbenchoff/bbenchoff.github.io/pages/StarC.md

 ## Chapter 1: Hardware Model

-Before writing StarC code, you need to understand what the code runs on.
-This chapter describes the physical machine.
+Before writing StarC code, you need to understand the machine StarC was designed for.
+StarC was created for exactly one machine: a massively parallel array of microcontrollers that communicate through a hypercube network where messages are passed with a time-division multiplex communications scheme.
+It is highly recommended you [read about the TDMA routing](https://bbenchoff.github.io/pages/HypercubeTDMA.html) before digging into this.

 ### Dual Networks